Participants should view our participant information page.

 Everyone is welcome to attend the powwow at the Medicine Lodge city park.
 Seating that is set up around the area where the dancing is to take place is for the dancers, not the spectators, so bring your own lawn chairs.
 It is good to ask before taking a picture out of respect for those who may have religious reasons for avoiding photos.
 No one should ever enter the dance arena unless invited.
 Do not touch the clothing of any dancer.
 A good rule of thumb is to wait for the reaction of the Native onlookers.
 If they clap, then everyone claps.
 Most of the time the emcee will tell the audience what is going on and what to do.

 Food vendors will also be on-site providing the always popular Indian tacos and fry bread.
 There will be craft vendors selling a wide selection of Native items including shirts, jewelry, wooden crafts, rugs, wall decorations and Native items for children.

 About the powwow

 Dances and the ceremonies with which they are associated played an integral part in the lifestyle of the Native American.
-A dance was held to ask for aid from the gods before a battle or a hunt.
+A dance was held to ask for help and direction from the Creator before a battle or a hunt.
 A dance was also held to celebrate joy or the victory of a successful hunt or war party.
 Dances, or powwows as they are now called, are still important occasions for the American Indian.
 They are occasions for keeping alive the traditions and cultural teachings of the those before them and passing them down to the next generations, in also making new friends and enjoying old friendships.
 There are not many activities where a great-grandparent and great-grandchild may participate in the same activity as they may at a powwow.

 The word powwow is derived from the Algonquian term pau-wau, or pauau, which referred to a gathering of medicine men or spiritual leaders.
 European explorers who observed these gatherings pronounced the word wrong and passed on the wrong pronunciation to the Indians when they began learning English.